vicky1595/Git-commands/README.md

 # Git-commands

-Git add <git path> [ if you have a local repo ]
+Git add <git path>  //if you have a local repo//

-git clone <git url>  [If you have nothing in local repo and you want to clone from remote repo ]
+git clone <git url>  *If you have nothing in local repo and you want to clone from remote repo *